LavayediaB/LavayediaB/README.md

 ## Hi there 👋
 Hi, I’m Lavayedia 👋

-I’m a Mathematics and Statistics student based in South Africa, working at the intersection of quantitative modeling, credit risk, and data engineering.
+I’m a Mathematics and Statistics student based in South Africa, and I am interested in the intersection of quantitative modeling, credit risk, and data engineering.

-My background spans building automated data pipelines for legal portfolios, modeling portfolio sensitivity against macroeconomic shocks (Repo Rate and USD/ZAR currency fluctuations), and designing executive analytics dashboards in Power BI.
-Currently, I’m deepening my focus on stochastic processes, credit risk modeling, and preparing for actuarial qualifications.

 🛠 Tech Stack & Tools: